stef-levesque/vscode-perforce/CONTRIBUTING.md

 For non-trivial changes, it's a good idea to create an issue first to cover the change you would like to make.

+Note that references in the text below to `npm run` can generally be replaced with clicking on the correct button in vscode's `npm scripts` section in the explorer!

 ## Writing & Testing your Changes

 ### ESLint, Prettier and Webpack